Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/PackagingGuides/aws.md

 ### 14. Load into a player to show the content working.
 #### Widevine
--	Open “https://cdn.vuplay.co.uk/vuplay-smart-demo/_latest/index.html#/” in a new Google Chrome tab and select custom stream.
+- Open "https://admin.vudrm.tech/" in a new Google Chrome tab and log in, if you do not have a log in please contact support@vualto.com
--	Press the “Edit” button next to the player key box and type “arconics-staging|9116e9b8-5bd2-4ab1-a282-085ce379f8a6”
+- Select "Configuration" from the left hand navigation menu and then select the "Test Your Stream" tab
--	Paste in the endpoints URL for the "Custom stream url"
+- Paste the endpoints URL into the "DASH Stream URL" box
--	Generate a VUDRM token in the admin for your client and paste it into the “Custom VUDRM Token”
--	Press “Load player”
+- Press "Load Player"

 #### Playready
--	Open “https://cdn.vuplay.co.uk/vuplay-smart-demo/_latest/index.html#/” in a new Microsoft Edge tab and select custom stream.
+- Open "https://admin.vudrm.tech/" in a new Microsoft Edge tab and log in, if you do not have a log in please contact support@vualto.com
+- Select "Configuration" from the left hand navigation menu and then select the "Test Your Stream" tab
--	Paste in the endpoints URL for the "Custom stream url"
+- Paste the endpoints URL into the "DASH Stream URL" box
--	Generate a VUDRM token in the admin for your client and paste it into the “Custom VUDRM Token”
--	Press “Load player”
+- Press "Load Player"

 ## Media Convert
 ### 1. Go to AWS S3.